javascript-tutorial/en.javascript.info/6-data-storage/01-cookie/article.md

 ### XSRF attack

 Imagine, you are logged into the site `bank.com`.
 That is: you have an authentication cookie from that site.
-Your browser sends it to `bank.com` with every request, so that it recognizes you and performs all sensitive financial operations.
+Your browser sends it to `bank.com` with every request so that it recognizes you and performs all sensitive financial operations.

 Now, while browsing the web in another window, you accidentally come to another site `evil.com`.
 That site has JavaScript code that submits a form `<form action="https://bank.com/pay">` to `bank.com` with fields that initiate a transaction to the hacker's account.